yodarango/CDN/README.md

 ## TO DO

 - Add some styles to the `src/dist/html/server_stats.html`
-- make a visual page of all the colors, icons and assets used
+- Make a visual page of all the colors, icons and assets used
+- Find a better system for coloring svg icons